Applications of Polyfold Theory I: The Polyfolds of Gromov-Witten Theory: Deligne--Mumford type Spaces

-As it turns out, only in the case of the logarithmic gluing profile, the Deligne-Mumford space of stable noded and marked Riemann surfaces has a holomorphic orbifold structure.
+The conversion $|a|\mapsto R$ in the classical Deligne-Mumford case is defined by the logarithmic gluing profile In our study of stable curves we need, in view of the functional analytic requirements, other gluing profiles.
+A very useful one is the exponential gluing profile As it turns out, only in the case of the logarithmic gluing profile, the Deligne-Mumford space of stable noded and marked Riemann surfaces has a holomorphic orbifold structure.
 In the case of the exponential gluing profile we merely obtain a smooth naturally oriented orbifold structure.

 We begin with the classical case.
 We denote by ${\overline{\mathcal N}}$ the space of biholomorphic equivalence classes of connected, stable, noded Riemann surfaces with un-ordered marked points.
 More precisely we consider equivalence classes $[\alpha]$ of nodal Riemann surfaces